m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 `A & B | !C` is an example of an expression, that can be parsed by the parser.
-Depending on the values of A, B and C, which can be true or false, the parser determines the result of the expression.
+Depending on the values of A, B and C, which can be `True` or `False`, the parser determines the result of the expression.
 The expression is then parsed by building an abstract syntax tree (AST), consisting of `Or`, `And`, `Not` and `Value` nodes, mimicking the EBNF grammar.
-The created AST allows it to determine the results of the expression, when A, B and C are replaced by either `TRUE` or `FALSE`.
+The created AST allows it to determine the results of the expression, when replacing A, B and C by either `True` or `False`.

 ## Functional programming concepts